intel/nauta/docs/user-guide/actions/view_exp.md

 **Syntax:** `nctl experiment list [options]`

-Here is an example:
+An example experiment list is shown below.

 `$ nctl experiment list`

-Following are _example results_ (not all columns are shown).
+The following are _example results_ (not all columns are shown).

 ![](images/experiment_list.png)